Kim Kilpatrick

 Kim Kilpatrick (born c.
 1966) is a Canadian para-swimmer and therapist with a visual impairment.
-She won the gold medal in the women's 4 x 100-metre individual medley A competition as well as the silver medal in the women's 4 x 100-metre freestyle relay A-B and the women's 4 x 100-metre medley relay A-B events alongside Lisa Bentz, Yvette Michel and Andrea Rossi at the 1980 Summer Paralympics in Arnhem, Netherlands.
+She won the gold medal in the women's 4 × 100-metre individual medley A competition as well as the silver medal in the women's 4 × 100-metre freestyle relay A-B and the women's 4 × 100-metre medley relay A-B events alongside Lisa Bentz, Yvette Michel and Andrea Rossi at the 1980 Summer Paralympics in Arnhem, Netherlands.

 Early life

 Kilpatrick was born c.
 1966, and comes from Ottawa, Ontario, Canada.
 She was born completely blind but has limited vision in one eye and can see shadows and distinguish between dark and light colors.
 Kilpatrick's parents had extensive experience participating in sports and she has one sibling.
 She began swimming competitively from the age of ten and was guided by the use of a special tapper to tap me on the head that was invented by her father to tap her on the head when she reached the end of the pool to avoid striking her head against the wall.
 She attended W. Ross Macdonald School for the Blind and liked studying English as well as History and disliked learning Geography.
 In 1977, Kilpatrick began swimming and was entered in Class A category events since she is blind.